UBO Registry in Cyprus compliance

 These proposals aim to balance the need for compliance with the economic realities faced by businesses, especially in the aftermath of global economic challenges.

-The Parliamentary Commerce Committee is currently discussing a bill that would reduce both the daily and maximum financial penalties for failing to submit UBO information.
-The government, represented by the Ministry of Finance and the Department of Registrar of Companies, has expressed openness to these changes.
+The Parliamentary Commerce Committee is currently discussing a bill that would reduce both the daily.
+Also, maximum financial penalties for failing to submit UBO information.
+The government, represented by the Ministry of Finance and the Department of Registrar of Companies.
+Furthe, has expressed openness to these changes.

 Key points from the discussions include:

-• The government is considering halving the maximum fine to €10,000, to be imposed once rather than on each director and the company separately.
+• The government is considering halving the maximum fine to €10,000, to impose once rather than on each director and the company separately.

 • Future penalties remain under discussion, with some parliamentarians suggesting a €2,000 fine.

-• A working group comprising the Ministry of Commerce, Ministry of Finance, and Legal Service is examining the partial revocation of existing fines and the imposition of a one-time fee of approximately €250.
+• A working group comprising the Ministry of Commerce, Ministry of Finance.
+Also, Legal Service is examining the partial revocation of existing fines and the imposition of a one-time fee of approximately €250.

 Rationale for Change